wesleymiles/striped-down/blog/red-team-blues/index.md

 - In the us, no federal law regulates ALPR technology
 - All this constant surveillance poses serious privacy concerns

+## Quotes

 > Sleep eludes me because I am fraught.
 The compartments, I once housed my work in while I slumbered have long rotted away.
 Everything mixes now, the greatest hits real of my worries, my fears, my regrets.
 Those those most of all.”

 > The San Francisco Public library was the first public library branch in the country to hire a full-time social worker.”  p.
 162 This was in 2009 and the role had a focus on the local homeless population.

 ## Critique
 Doctorow is smart and has a great conversational tone to teach us about tech without being bro-ey.
 His characters are flat though.
-There’s no feeling or emotionality as they see horrid scenes or toil.
-The lead, the accountant, never misses a perfect comeback and is icy like 007, which makes him unreliable.
+There’s little feeling or emotionality as they see horrid scenes or participate in love scenes.
+The lead, the accountant, never misses a perfect comeback and is icy like 007.
 He actually has no flaws come to think of it.

+I also learned **plot armor** through reading other critiques of the book.
+Wherein a fictional character is preserved from harm due to their necessity for the plot to proceed.